How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 • Use H3 or H4 for each question

-• Write questions exactly as users ask them
+• Write questions exactly as users ask them — not keyword-optimized titles

-• Answer in 2-3 sentences immediately after
+• Answer in 2 to 3 sentences immediately after the question heading

-• Implement FAQPage schema markup
+• Implement FAQPage schema markup on all Q&A sections

-• Include 5-10 related questions per page
+• Include 5 to 10 related questions per page

 The FAQ Section Strategy